andy-maier/easy-server/docs/usage.rst

         password: mypass2

 The vault file must have one top-level property named ``secrets``.
-Below that are properties that represent the servers or services.
-For the sake of simplicity, we only talk about servers from now on.
+Below that are properties that represent the servers (or services).

 The server items are identified by nicknames (``myserver1`` and ``myserver2`` in the example above) and can have an arbitrary user-defined set of properties